-THE MORAL IS: Don't give up too easily - keep on trying until you reach the goal.
+The moral is: Don't give up too easily - keep on trying until you reach the goal.

-3 The Golden Plate [Greed and Honesty]
+The Golden Plate

+[Greed and Honesty]

-Seri, there were two salesmen of pots and pans and hand-made trinkets.
+Once upon a time in a place called Seri, there were two salesmen of pots and pans and hand-made trinkets.
 They agreed to divide the town between them.
 They also said that after one had gone through his area, it was all right for the other to try and sell where the first had already been.